Sony Finally Admits To Smartphone Exit Senior Management Dumped

 We Buchan, the public relations agency used by Sony for promoting its handsets, told The Australian that it no longer represented Sony and referred us to a Sony company contact to discuss the future of its handset plans.

-Sony Mobile has been a disaster business in Australia for several years with consumers rejecting the Companies handsets because of poor design, and constant support problems.
+Sony Mobile has been a problem business in Australia for several years with consumers rejecting the Companies handsets because of problems with their handsets.
 At one stage the Japanese Company was forced to fix hundreds of their Xperia handsets after the so-called waterproof devices leaked

 This week The Australian newspaper finally cottoned on to what ChannelNews has been telling the market for nearly 9 months.
 They asked Sony to confirm whether it would bring its new Xperia One handset to Australia and to clarify the future of Sony Mobile here.